Do not forget to use our mobile app. It will make your journey around the city way more interesting.

 Vernadsky, for example, said: "An international scandal will happen in case of the empowerment of the government’s decision not to allow Kapitsa to go back to England.
 Kapitsa is a member of the British Royal Society and they will take all the necessary action to ensure his return.
 The science is an international subject, and everyone should be allowed to work wherever he wants, and on topics that he finds interesting."
 Favorsky stated: "It is impossible to create by order.
 Kapitsa will refuse to do so".
 The reference document of NKVD summarized the mood of academics as follows: they "spoke in general against the decision taken in relation to Kapitsa, consider such an enforced separation of Kapitsa from his two children living in England receiving education there and the destruction of his well-equipped laboratory unacceptable."

 Institute buildings were constructed in the Lenin Hills with accelerated pace.
 Not only academic buildings, but also the cottage where, after the death of Academician his museum was located, were situated at the extensive grounds there.

-Physics from all over Russia and from abroad gathered to participate in the famous seminars of Kapitza and Landau.
+Physics from all over Russia and from abroad gathered to participate in the famous seminars of Kapitsa and Landau.
 David Schoenberg, Kapitsa’s graduate student came to work at the Institute from Cambridge in 1937.
-He wrote: " Kapitza seminar was an attraction of the Moscow institute.
+He wrote: " Kapitsa seminar was an attraction of the Moscow institute.
 It made me feel at home there since it was very similar to his Cambridge club.
-The main difference lay in the fact that here we were served tea and Russian caviar sandwiches instead of coffee and biscuits, and that chair of Kapitza’s spacious office in Moscow were softer then in Cambridge.
+The main difference lay in the fact that here we were served tea and Russian caviar sandwiches instead of coffee and biscuits, and that chair of Kapitsa’s spacious office in Moscow were softer then in Cambridge.
 However, the same stimulating atmosphere was here and it was devoid of deferent comments and lively debates."